-- 3.1 If the requirements for systems and equipment are not defined in these Rules for Classification and Construction, the application of other regulations and standards has to be defined. - 3.2 The regulations of the "International Convention for the Safety of Life at Sea 1974/1978" (SOLAS), as amended are considered in these Rules as far as they appear applicable to naval surface ships.
+3.1 lf the requirements for systems equipment are not defined in these Rules for Classification and Construction, the application of other regulations and standards has to be defined.

+3.2 The regulations "International of the Convention for the at Safety of Life 1974/1978" (SOLAS), as amended are considered in these Rules as far as they appear applicable to naval surface ships.
 The scope of application has to be defined in the building specification.